Good: First four-cylinder AM model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip levels. As quick as you'd expect.

 Bad: Handling not up to BMW 1 Series.
-Suspension a little on the firm side: best on 205/55 R16 tyres.
-Do not be tempted by bling 18" wheels.
+Suspension a little on the firm side.
+Do not be tempted by bling 18-inch wheels.

-Good: Economical and practical second generation B-Class.
+Good: Economical and practical.
 Interior quality and refinement improved.
-Pleasant, smooth shifting optional dual clutch automatic transmission does not suffer from same fault as VAG DSG.
+Pleasant, smooth shifting optional dual clutch automatic transmission does not suffer from same fault as DSG.

-Bad: Not a sports car, so choosing 18" wheels with 225/40 R18 tyres is very foolish and creates a fidgety ride on rough roads.
+Bad: Not a sports car, so choosing 18-inch wheels creates a fidgety ride on rough roads.